-Based on the County Safety Element Fault Hazards Map, the project site is not located within 1 mile of a known active or potentially active fault.
-However, San Luis Obispo County is located in a seismically active region and there is always a potential for seismic ground shaking.
+Based on the County Safety Element Fault Hazards Map, the project site is not located within 1 mile of a known active or potentially active fault, but there is a potentially capable unnamed fault from the Los Osos Fault Zone adjacent to the site (DOC 2018).
+San Luis Obispo County is located in a seismically active region and there is always a potential for seismic ground shaking.
 The project would be required to comply with the California Building Code (CBC) and other applicable standards to ensure the effects of a potential seismic event would be minimized through compliance with current engineering practices and techniques.
 The project does not include unique components that would be particularly sensitive to seismic ground shaking or result in an increased risk of injury or damage as a result of ground shaking.
 Implementation of the project would not expose people or structures to significant increased risks associated with seismic ground shaking; therefore, impacts would be less than significant.